Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 Member1Tessera: http://localhost:9083
 ```

-Navigate to the smart_contracts directory and deploy the private transaction like so:
+Navigate to the `smart_contracts` directory and deploy the private transaction:

 ```bash
 cd smart_contracts